CrivelliLab/Template-Repo/README.md

 ### Codebase Management
 - Take full advantage of all the features of Git!
-- Remember: Small commit with descriptive push messages make version control easier!
+- Remember: Small commits with descriptive push messages make version control easier!
 - Communicate with team when changes are made to keep everyone up-to-date.

 ## Getting Started on NERSC's CORI